Ishaq Beg Munonov: Ili Rebellion

 In 1943, he secretly returned to southern Xinjiang and organized a militia called the Puli Liberation Organization in Tashkurgan where he led a rebellion in June 1944.
 After the outbreak of the Soviet-backed Ili Rebellion in November 1944, he became a deputy commander-in-chief of the Ili National Army.
 The uprising gave rise to the Second East Turkestan Republic (ETR).
 Ishaq Beg was a member of the pro-Soviet progressive faction within the ETR.
 He reportedly held both Chinese and Soviet citizenship.
 In the summer of 1945, he directed the Battle of Jinghe-Wusu.

 In June 1946, the revolutionaries of the ETR, which controlled three of Xinjiang's 10 districts, and the Nationalist Chinese government, which held the other seven districts, reached a peace agreement and formed a coalition government in Xinjiang.
 Soviet advisors departed the Ili National Army and Ishaq Beg became the commander-in-chief.

 In August 1949, as the Chinese Communist Party (CCP) gained the upper hand of the Chinese Civil War, the CCP and the Ili leadership began discussing cooperation.
 The CCP's delegate to Ili, Deng Liqun, stayed at the home of Ishaq Beg in Yining.
 He conveyed Mao Zedong's invitation of the Ili leaders to attend a planning conference for the founding of the People's Republic of China.

 Ishaq Beg Munonov was part of the leadership delegation that left Yining on 22 August 1949 for Beiping.
-He, along with Ehmetjan Qasim, Abdulkerim Abbas, Dalelkhan Sugirbayev and Luo Zhi, was killed in a plane crash near Lake Baikal on or about 26 August 1949.
+He, along with Ehmetjan Qasim, Abdukerim Abbasov, Dalelkhan Sugirbayev and Luo Zhi, was killed in a plane crash near Lake Baikal on or about 26 August 1949.